AWITI0301/Yaeger/README.md

 -This project is a simple responsive fullstack website that enables games creator to post their games and receive comments and feedback from the other users. they also get likes from other users.

+The game ctreator can post the game in the website, other users can comment on that particular game they can also like the game the owner of the game can also delete the game as they wish

 ## Installation
 Ensure you have npm installed on your computer.